-- Reduce the system pressure to 15 psi for five minutes. - Release the pressure from the system. - Aquatherm recommends using this test for progress testing, rather than completing the entire testing sequence.
-The entire testing sequence must be completed on the entire system when it is finished. - A successful version of this test must be completed before proceeding.
-This test is intended to expand and stress the system and joints, so additional pump pressure may be necessary to maintain the test pressure initially.
+- Reduce the system pressure to 15 psi for five minutes. - Release the pressure from the system. - This test is intended to expand and stress the system and joints, so additional pump pressure may be necessary to maintain the test pressure initially.
 Any significant loss of pressure or inability to maintain the test pressure should be investigated for leaks, damage, entrapped air or equipment malfunction.